Bay Area Ready-Mix Concrete Delivery Since 1954

 Recommended Joint Spacing

-Note: Depth of the control joints in the slab should be 1/4 to 1/3 thickness of the slab.
+Note: Depth of the control joints in the slab should be ¼ the thickness of the slab, not less than 1 inch.

 Did You Know?